tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Isolation.
 Finds it constructive to observe an inequitable distance.
 - Obligation: Hospitality.
 Feels obligated to promote a mutually welcoming atmosphere.
 - Unnatural: Canon.
 Finds it unnatural to observe a mutually-legislated understanding.
 - Indulgant: Expenditure.
-Can over-indulge adopting aggressive self-interest.
+Can over-exploit adopting aggressive self-interest.
 - Unconscious: Privilege.
 Unconsciously provokes the emphasis of retentive relations.
 - Trivializing: Silliness.
 Trivializes the adoption of silly social personas.
 - Repressed: Tangentiality.
 Represses the emphasis of cooperative structural possibilities.